 A constellation is an area of the celestial sphere as defined by the International Astronomical Union (IAU) in the early 20th century.
 Constellations are used for orientation and arranged in a grid-like map of the sky.
 They are typically grouped around asterisms, patterns formed by bright stars that appear close to each other in the night sky.

 The celestial sphere was divided into 88 official constellations in 1922 by the IAU with the help of American astronomer Henry Norris Russell.
 In 1930, Belgian astronomer Eugène Delporte devised the boundaries between the modern constellations along horizontal and vertical lines.
 Delporte based his work on that of Benjamin A. Gould.

 Today, when talking about stars and deep sky objects being ‘in’ a given constellation, astronomers mean to say that they lie within the defined boundaries of the constellation.
-Constellations themselves are not real, as the stars and deep sky objects (nebulae, galaxies, clusters) belonging to them lie at very different distances from Earth and only appear close to one another because they lie in the same line of sight when seen from Earth.
+Constellations themselves are not real, since the stars and deep sky objects (nebulae, galaxies, clusters) belonging to them lie at very different distances from Earth and only appear close to one another because they lie in the same line of sight when seen from Earth.

 Since the stars and other visible objects are located at different distances, this also means that we are seeing them as they were at very different points in the past and not as they appear now.
 Antares in Scorpius, for instance, lies about 550 light years from Earth.
 We are therefore seeing it as it appeared some 550 years ago.
-The Trifid Nebula in Sagittarius is approximately 5,200 light years distant, so the image we are seeing is 5,200 years old.
+The Trifid Nebula in Sagittarius is approximately 4,100 light years distant, so the image we are seeing is 4,100 years old.
 Galaxies lie at even greater distances.
 The famous Antennae Galaxies in Corvus are located some 45 million light years from Earth.
 This makes the images of the colliding pair 45 million years old.

 Merriam-Webster dictionary defines the constellation as “a group of stars that forms a particular shape in the sky and has been given a name” or “any of 88 arbitrary configurations of stars or an area of the celestial sphere covering any of these configurations.”